ncbi/ncbi-vdb/README.md

 1) ncbi/ngs (https://github.com/ncbi/ngs)

    This repository will be frozen, and all the code moved to Github repository ncbi/sra-tools, under subdirectory ngs/.
-All future modifications
-   will take place in sra-tools
+All future modifications will take place in sra-tools

 2) ncbi/ncbi-vdb (https://github.com/ncbi/ncbi-vdb)

-   This project’s build system will be based on CMake.
+   This project's build system will be based on CMake.
 The libraries supporting access to VDB data via NGS API will be moved to Github repository ncbi/sra-tools.

 The projects to move are:

 | Old location (base URL: https://github.com/ncbi/ncbi-vdb) | New location (base URL: https://github.com/ncbi/sra-tools) |
 | --------------------------------------------------------- | ---------------------------------------------------------- |